williamfiset/DEPRECATED-data-structures/README.md

 # Contributing!

-If you want to add/edit/improve a data structure in this repository contributions are welcome!
-Please be sure to include tests :)
+This repository is contribution friendly :smiley:.
+If you're a data structures enthusiast (like me!) and want to add, edit or improve a data structure in this repository your contribution is welcome!
+Please be sure to include tests :kissing_heart:.

 # Development